 Another reason may be that hunters are getting more educated on what they should be shooting and when.
 There will always be the school of thought that “I only hunt for meat I don’t care what I shoot”.
 I’m not disagreeing with this, I hunt for meat very regularly but every time I pull the trigger I know exactly what I’m shooting.
 How many times have you heard about people shooting an animal only to find that when they walk up to it, it wasn’t what they expected?
 In my view, this should not happen.
 There’s not really an excuse for shooting a hind that has a fawn at foot or a velvet stag that’s showing great potential.

-The media may have helped in this regard for hunter education.
-The pictures of good animals and by good animals I mean quality trophies may have helped everyone what they need to look for and what they should avoid.
+The media may have helped in this regard with hunter education.
+The pictures of good animals and by good animals I mean quality trophies may have helped everyone know what they need to look for, and what they should avoid.
 You will also see a lot of negativity if a person has harvested an animal people believe they should not have.
-There have been some absolutely brilliant Stags, Bulls and Bucks coming from public land.
+There have been some absolutely brilliant stags, bulls and bucks coming from public land.
 They are big, heavy and above all else mature.
 Being able to assess whether an animal is in the correct age class is quite important.
-To be able to do this, you need to have some knowledge on what to look for and a way to correctly assess before pulling the trigger (spotting scopes are handy).
+To be able to do this, you need to have some knowledge on what to look for and a way to correctly assess them before pulling the trigger (spotting scopes are handy).

-Here’s a quick and by far not exhaustive summary of what I look for in a few animals.
-Many people will do it differently and will get the same result.
+Here’s a quick yet certainly not exhaustive summary of what I look for in a few animals, many people will do it differently and will get the same result.

 An awesome bull with serious age taken by Hugh Bagley